Today’s opening times

 uPVC double glazing is thermally efficient, low maintenance and secure.
 It's also the most economical material for windows.

-The average price for new uPVC windows to supply and install is between £600 to 1,800 depending on size, glazing design and how many are being replaced in the property.
+The average price for new uPVC windows to supply and install is between £600 to 1,800 depending on size, glazing design and how many are being replaced in the property

 Aluminium window frames are popular for their durability and this makes them a solid long-term investment.
 Aluminium frames are popular for their durability and this makes them a solid long-term investment.
 They look good with slimmer frames and offer a sleeker contemporary look compared to uPVC.